livz/livz.github.io/_posts/2020-03-14-awae-course-exam-review.md

 ## Overview

-After OSCP exam, I was eager to start the [AWAE - Advanced Web Attacks And Exploitation Training](https://www.offensive-security.com/awae-oswe/) as soon as possible.
-The course is mostly assembly based.
-I've spent most of the time in OllyDbg.
-Besides that part, the course has a also web based module, and a networking module.
-All of them are very interesting and require extra reading and practice to fully understand and be able to reproduce the techniques (during the stressful exam hours!).
+I was very excited when I found out about [AWAE - Advanced Web Attacks And Exploitation Training](https://www.offensive-security.com/awae-oswe/).
+If this was to be in line with the other Offsec courses, it had to be well worth doing it.
+And I wasn't dissappointed.
+The course is well structured and goes well beyond classic vulnerabilities examples.
+The best things, in my opinion, about this course are that:

+* Each chapter is a scenario that chains together multiple vulnerabilities to go from web to RCE
+* Each chapter has exercises and solutions but also *Extra Mile* challenges that force you to go on your own and find solutions.
+* There are many topics covered, mostly around vulnerabilities taht can be found via code review: a lot of applciation logic flaws, XSS, XSRF, blind SQLi, a lot of authentication bypasses
+* They force you to become good with (or at least understand and craft some code) in many programming languages: Perl, Python, Java, JavaScript, C#

+Time-wise, I took the 3 month
 ## Challenge

 Before being able to register for the CTP training, you're required to pass a short, fun, multi-staged challenge.
 You can attempt the challenge before paying for the actual course.
 The challenge starts on the web and finishes with some low-level assembly stuff.
 If you liked the challenge you'll definitely love the course.

+don't loose hope
+keep going
+try harder

 ## Study